 Sexual health affects overall health

-“If you have good overall health in terms of your sexuality, you are going to have emotionally and physically satisfying relationships,” Yasmin said.
+“If you have good overall health in terms of your sexuality, you are going to have emotionally and physically satisfying relationships,” Sommers said.
 “Those satisfying relationships will give you overall happiness and connection.
 Humans need emotional or physical connection with one another.”

-Mental health also significantly improves by connecting with the ones you love, Yasmin said.
+Mental health also significantly improves by connecting with the ones you love, Sommers said.
 And, satisfying intimacy with your partner has proven to prolong life span and longevity, and may even boost your immune system to fight diseases and infections.

 Optimal sexual health helps you cope with daily situational stresses and new onset of life challenges, like acquired disability or a newly diagnosed medical condition.